 The short films were rehearsed via Zoom and shot in homes around the country using digital conferencing technology, with props and costumed sourced by the cast members.
 While most new works for both TV and theatre have been paused, this fusion of genres inspired by and created in spite of lockdown offers a rare reflection on the history that we are currently living through.

-The Unprecedented stories will be aired on BBC Four on Tuesday 26 May to Thursday 28 May at 10pm and will be available to stream on BBC iPlayer as part of BBC Arts' Culture in Quarantine initiative.
+The Unprecedented stories is available to stream on BBC iPlayer as part of BBC Arts' Culture in Quarantine initiative.

 The Caretaker, Royal Court Theatre

 This new 'durational installation' by Hester Chillingworth features a livestream of the Royal Court Theatre's empty stage.
 The footage is punctuated with witty, warm and provocative audio messages broadcast by Chillingworth, but mostly it captures the uninhabited space.
 The emphasis on space, with no pressure to do or produce, is a powerful lockdown sentiment – and the uncertainty over what you may hear when you view the livestream fulfils the organic and unexpected experience of live culture.

 Describing the motivation behind the work, Chillingworth says: 'For me, Caretaker is a piece about carving out space for us all to be in however we want or need to, and that not having to link to productivity in any way.
 It's about sharing time and space as materials, not as commodities.
 It's about finding new ways of watching and being together or being alone.
 It's about the power of slowing down to let stuff emerge.'